scala/scala-lang/_posts/2017-10-09-scalamacros.md

 Here below is a rough estimated roadmap for macros v3

 - in Scala 2.12, we experiment with compiler plugins
-- in Dotty, Liu Fengyun at EPFL will work on integrations
+- in Dotty, Liu Fengyun at EPFL will work on adding support in the compiler
-- in IntelliJ, Mikhail Mutcianko from the Scala Plugin team at Jetbrains will work on integrations
+- in IntelliJ, Mikhail Mutcianko from the Scala Plugin team at Jetbrains will work on adding support to expand macros from the IntelliJ editor
 - in Scala 2.13, we continue to experiment via compiler plugins and compiler feature flags in later minor releases
 - in Scala 2.14 macros v3 become no longer “experimental” and scala.reflect is